AdguardTeam/KnowledgeBase/docs/adguard-for-safari/overview.md

 *AdGuard Other* contains filters with various functions.
 For example, it has a filter that unblocks search ads and self-promo ads.
 In some cases, it helps find exactly what you are looking for, because these kinds of ads are more relevant and less intrusive than others.

 > Disclaimer: we don’t have any ‘acceptable ads’ paid by advertisers.
-Instead, we provide users with an option to [see search ads and websites' self-promotion](article search ads and self promotion).
+Instead, we provide users with an option to see search ads and websites' self-promotion (link to article Search ads and self-promotion).

 ### AdGuard Custom {#custom}